Last updated: 9/18/23 | September 18th, 2023

 6. Expect an interview – If the homeowner doesn’t ask for one, I insist that you do.
 In the beginning, it’s easy to get overly excited about the prospect of living somewhere exotic for virtually free and forget about the finer details of the job.
 So use Skype to have some (virtual) face-to-face time and get a good feel for each other.
 Be sure to ask a lot of questions; leave nothing left unknown: Can you have guests?
 Can you leave the property overnight to explore a nearby area?
 Is there a vehicle available for your use?
 How is the Wi-Fi connection?
 You don’t want to be blindsided with rules or surprises when you arrive.
 And trust your gut: we have said no to house-sitting jobs before because the vibe wasn’t right with the homeowners.

 How to Be a Good House Sitter

-There’s no question about it: house-sitting is a job that needs to be taken seriously.
+There’s no question about it: becoming a house sitter is a job that needs to be taken seriously.
 In exchange for a free place to stay, you’re being asked to take care of someone’s worldly possessions and perhaps their beloved fur (or feathered) babies.

 We’ve chased dogs through muddy fields (and disposed of a half-eaten rat courtesy of same).
 We have spent an evening trolling through dark alleys in Harlem, looking for an escaped fat cat.
 We dealt with a dead chicken by “sending it down the river” on the advice of a neighbor in Ireland.
 We’ve cleaned up after torrential rain hammered our temporary Caribbean house.
 Most times you’ll be able to kick back and soak up your good fortune, but there will be moments when you will have to work for it.